Matt Kemberling

 Our third episode of Cork Talk brings us to Piccione Vineyards.
 We chat with Bill and Hailey about why Bill decided to start a vineyard here in North Carolina, how he caught the wine bug, and how Hailey has made her way through the industry and joined the Piccione team.

-Posted by Matt Kemberling in Podcast, Wine, 6 comments
+Posted by Matt Kemberling in Podcast, 6 comments

 Hanover Park Vineyard